jhanley634/testing-tools/problem/text/start_with_test/start_with_a_test.md

 Sometimes it is _impossible_ for a function to complete its task, and to correctly satisfy the post-condition.

-E.g DB lock, or network connection went away.
+E.g. DB lock, or network connection went away.

 What should we do then?
 Return a sentinel profit of -1 ?
+No!

 Prefer to `raise` a `ValueError` or similar exception.